thycotic/ss-docs/security-hardening/common-criteria-hardening-guide/Index2.md

    ![](images/809a3736800032497e943ad5202b18a3.png)

-1. Click **OK** when done to return to the “SQL Server Installation Center” window.
+1. Click **OK** when done.

-1. In the “SQL Server Installation Center” window, click **Installation** then **New SQL Server stand-alone installation or add features to an existing installation**
+1. Return to the “SQL Server Installation Center” window, click **Installation** then **New SQL Server stand-alone installation or add features to an existing installation**.

    ![](images/b32cbcaf5beeb416c302745af86073ec.png)